johe123qwe/github-trending/README.md

 ## All language

+* 【2024-10-06】[onejs / one](https://github.com/onejs/one) - ❶ One is a new React framework that makes cross-platform simple.
+Target web and native with just Vite.
+* 【2024-10-06】[ErikBjare / gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 * 【2024-10-03】[XengShi / materialYouNewTab](https://github.com/XengShi/materialYouNewTab) - A Simple New Tab ( browsers's home page ) inspired with Google's 'Material You' design
 * 【2024-10-03】[simplex-chat / simplex-chat](https://github.com/simplex-chat/simplex-chat) - SimpleX - the first messaging network operating without user identifiers of any kind - 100% private by design! iOS, Android and desktop apps 📱!
 * 【2024-10-03】[xenova / whisper-web](https://github.com/xenova/whisper-web) - ML-powered speech recognition directly in your browser